What is a Landing Page?

 #2.
 Lead generation

-Also known as lead capture pages, lead gen pages are used to gather information about your visitor.
+Also known as lead capture pages, lead gen landing pages are used to gather information about your visitor.
 The single business purpose is get contact information (such as an email), personal information (such as a name) and any other info that you can later use to further connect with and market to your prospect.

 A lead generation page generally has a longer form to complete than a direct sales page, and includes form fields you can use to segment, personalize and nurture.
 Your lead generation pages should show the benefits of converting, and have a high enough value proposition to increase conversions.